Lumen Technologies Inc. (LUMN) Just Got Our Attention

 Oppenheimer, on the other hand, stated in their research note that they expect to see LUMN reach a price target of $15.
 The rating they have provided for LUMN stocks is “Outperform” according to the report published on November 05th, 2020.

-Volatility was left at 3.71%, however, over the last 30 days, the volatility rate increased by 3.52%, as shares sank -2.31% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +18.54% upper at present.
+Volatility was left at 3.36%, however, over the last 30 days, the volatility rate increased by 3.01%, as shares sank -5.74% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -16.54% lower at present.

 Insider Trading